XDgov/xd.gov/_pages/apply.md

                 <p>
                   To apply, please email your resume or CV as well as a letter of interest to
                   <a href="mailto:HRD.Schedule.A.Expert.Intern.Fellows.Hiring@census.gov">HRD.Schedule.A.Expert.Intern.Fellows.Hiring@census.gov</a>.
-                  Applications are being accepted on a rolling basis until filled through January 15, 2023.
+                  <b>Applications are being accepted on a rolling basis until filled through
+                  January 15, 2023</b>.
 For questions, please email us at
                   <a href="mailto:xdinquiries@census.gov">xdinquiries@census.gov</a>.
                 </p>
             </div>